oliverschwendener/ueli/docs/Extensions/Base64Conversion/README.md

 ![Example](example.png)

-This extension also supports instant results when using b64 (encode + decode), b64e (encode) or b64d (decode) prefixes in the search bar.
+This extension also supports instant results when using encode/decode (default: b64), encode (default: b64e) or decode (default: b64d) prefixes in the search bar.

 ![Example](example-search.png)